[Sunday, June 9, 2019 09:07]

 Tip

 Try different things!
-What happens if I have an energy low and eat a piece of banana?
-Am I better?
+What happens if I'm feeling low on energy and eat a piece of banana?
+Do I feel better?
 Do I have more energy again?
-The same applies here - every person is different.
-My tip: just try it out and listen to your body’s signals.
-Dextrose certainly gets into the blood faster - but if it works with a natural food, that would always be my first choice!
-Because here, in addition to sugar, I also have a load of minerals and a lot more!
+Again, everyone is different.
+My tip: just try it out and listen to your body's signals.
+Dextrose certainly gets into the bloodstream faster – but if a natural food works too, that would always be my first choice!
+Because in addition to sugar, I also get a load of minerals and much more!

-Further articles from our special Tennis & Nutrition
+More articles from our Tennis & Nutrition special